 - Council endorsed the draft Mogo Adventure Trails Hub Masterplan for public exhibition.

 - The draft masterplan was on exhibition for community feedback from Thursday 10 September to Monday 19 October 2020.

 - Council appointed specialist consultants Dirt Art to begin preparing the masterplan.

 - TRC Tourism prepared the Mogo Adventure Trails Hub Strategy and councillors were briefed on Tuesday 20 August 2019:

 - Council engaged specialist consultants TRC Tourism to begin preparing the Mogo Adventure Trails Hub Strategy.

 - Council and TRC Tourism facilitated two stakeholder workshops at the Moruya Golf Club.
 The workshops were aimed at understanding the issues and opportunities of a trail hub surrounding Mogo and attracted a diverse range of trails users and key stakeholders.

-For more information about the Mogo Trails, please contact Council's Project Officer, Shane Spicer, on:
+For more information about the Mogo Trails, please contact Council's Divisional Manager Strategic and Sustainable Growth:

 - T: 02 4474 1326